tcbrindle/tcbrindle.github.io/_posts/2016-09-19-optional-references.md

 const auto d = optional<const int&>{i};
 ```

 The use of the template syntax (and AAA style) immediately makes it clear whether it is the wrapper or the contained referee that is `const`.
-The same cannot be said for `int * const`, especially for novices.
+The same cannot be said for `int const * ` versus `int * const`, especially for novices.

 Again, there is an analogy with `std::array` vs C arrays: have you ever tried to pass a C array by reference to a function?
 The syntax is odd to say the least: